 Long story short, corner china cabinets that cost less than an arm and a leg are few and far between.
 Finally, in March I found one on Craigslist that met my strict requirements: cabinets on bottom, not very big but big enough, solid wood, shelves on top, less than $150.

 The next day we drove the forty five minutes to meet her (the cabinet, that is) and I was smitten.
 She’s about 60 years old and handmade.
 The first thing I noticed was that there is no back/sides to the china cabinet, just a piece of wood in the back that anchors the shelves.
 Kind of strange, but now it’s grown on me.
-And it sure was nice to not have to paint three full sides of a cabinet.
+And it sure was nice to not have to paint three full sides of a cabinet by a reputable kitchen cabinet manufacturer.

 Needless to say, after some of the usual Craigslist bartering and some creative maneuvering to fit the damn thing in the back of our truck, we bought it and the elusive corner china cabinet was mine!